 View each video below:

-Kimberly Ross, Gilchrist Kids hospice aide – shares her story on finding a greater sense of purpose after losing child.
+Kimberly Ross, Gilchrist Kids hospice aide – shares her story on finding a greater sense of purpose after losing a child.

 Mary Tiso, Gilchrist Kids clinical manager – dispels common misconceptions about pediatric hospice.

-Erin Bull, Gilchrist Kids nurse – discusses “What is pediatric hospice?”.
+Erin Bull, Gilchrist Kids nurse – discusses “What is pediatric hospice?”

 Beth Solomon, child life specialist – explains her role on the Gilchrist Kids team.